davidmarsland/react-spike/README.md

 ---
 ### Course Outline and Topics

-React Training   | Redux with React and React Router Training
+React Training   | Redux with React and React Router
  -------         | -------
  Intro to React  | Uncontrolled Components
  React vs other libraries | Component Life-Cycle